youtube/cobalt/cobalt/webdriver_benchmarks/tests/README.md

 Each file should contain a set of tests in Python "unittest" format.

-All tests in all of the files included within [all.py](all.py) will be run on the build system.
+All tests in all of the files included within [performance_tests_all.py](performance_tests_all.py) will be run on the build system.
 Results can be recorded in the build results database.

 ## Running the tests

-In most cases, you will want to run all tests, and you can do so by executing the script [all.py](all.py).
-You can call `python all.py --help` to see a list of commandline parameters to call it with.
+In most cases, you will want to run all performance tests, and you can do so by executing the script [performance_tests_all.py](performance_tests_all.py).
+You can call `python performance_tests_all.py --help` to see a list of commandline parameters to call it with.
 For example, to run tests on the raspi-2 QA build, you should run the following command:

 ```
-python all.py -p raspi-2 -c qa -d $RASPI_ADDR
+python performance_tests_all.py -p raspi-2 -c qa -d $RASPI_ADDR
 ```

 Where `RASPI_ADDR` is set to the IP of the target Raspberry Pi device.